 Hiroshi Nishimura, who worked with him at the Advanced Light Source and then on atomic and molecular beams, adds, “Glen was generous with his time, kind in his explanations, and skilled at bridging the generational gap.
 All who were privileged to work with him will miss him.”

-Recognition of his contributions included election to Fellowship in the the American Physical Society (1989), the US Particle Accelerator School Prize for Achievement in Accelerator Physics and Technology (1991), and the Robert R. Wilson prize of the American Physical Society (2006).the American Physical Society’s 2006 Robert R. Wilson Prize for Achievement in the Physics of Particle Accelerators.
+Recognition of his contributions included election to Fellowship in the the American Physical Society (1989), the US Particle Accelerator School Prize for Achievement in Accelerator Physics and Technology (1991), and the American Physical Society’s 2006 Robert R. Wilson Prize for Achievement in the Physics of Particle Accelerators.
 Berkeley Lab’s Lambertson Beam Electrodynamics Laboratory was named in his honor.

 A life in full

 To colleagues, so many of whom he would call friends as well, he was a figure of towering capability, yet a delight to work with.
 To his family, he was gentle and kindly Grandpa Glen, a man of good nature and bad puns.

 Tali recalls life at their Art Deco home in the Oakland hills as a parade of visiting scientists from around the world.
 Along the way came a sabbatical at CERN in Geneva, along with a trip to Russia that Tali remembers as a major influence on him.
 The influence of his stay at CERN included his taste in cars; he drove a series of Citroens, and enjoyed working on them over the weekends.
 His experiences in Europe influenced their taste in food and drink (he was a lover of fine wine) as well; and he and Jean traveled the world in retirement.